Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab09.md

 ## Lab scenario

-In this lab, you will set up log ingestion from Microsoft 365 into a SIEM (Security Information and Event Management) solution for security monitoring and analysis.
+In this lab, you will set up log ingestion from Microsoft 365 into a SIEM (Security Information and Event Management) solution for security monitoring and analysis, to view dashboards, create custom alerts, and improve your investigation process.​

 ## Lab objectives (Duration: 45 minutes)
 In this lab, you will complete the following tasks:
 - Task 1: Ingesting logs from Microsoft Entra ID to Sentinel